Visitor progress graph with details

 Sales valueGoogle Analytics for WooCommerce

-The more granular the results, the better.
-This will enable you to identify which campaigns are working well, and ensure that your budget is being spent in the right places.
-Tracking key performance indicators also enables you to make quick adjustments when necessary, to ensure that you maintain positive values.
+The more granular your results, the better.
+This will help you identify which campaigns are performing well and ensure your budget is spent wisely.
+Tracking key performance indicators also allows for quick adjustments as needed to maintain positive outcomes.

-You can also track other parameters such as impressions, clicks, cost per click and cost per acquisition to better understand the success of each campaign.
-Tracking these parameters will enable you to see which campaigns are performing well and which need to be improved or discontinued.
+You can also monitor other metrics like impressions, clicks, cost per click, and cost per acquisition to better understand the success of each campaign.
+Tracking these metrics will show you which campaigns are effective and which need improvement or discontinuation.

-Finally, you need to know how to interpret and use data effectively in decision-making.
+Lastly, it’s vital to know how to interpret and effectively use data for decision-making.

-Analytics tools collect a lot of demographic data that can help you get to know your audience better and refine your online campaigns according to their interests!
+Analytics tools collect a wealth of demographic data that can help you better understand your audience and refine your online campaigns to match their interests!

 Geographical data